Towards a Multi-Embodied Grasping Agent: Experiments

-We compare our method with the state-of-the-art grasping method OrbitGrasp \cite{huorbitgrasp} and in a multi-embodiment grasping settings \footnote{The results presented for our method are preliminary, as they were obtained from models that had not yet fully converged (both single and multi-embodiment models), and are therefore subject to change.}.
+We compare our method with the state-of-the-art grasping method OrbitGrasp \cite{huorbitgrasp} and in multi-embodiment grasping settings.
 It is worth noting that, compared with the previously mentioned methods, ours does not prioritize grasp success rate but rather reproducing the distribution of successful grasps.
 This distinction provides flexibility in adapting our method to the desired downstream task with minimal modifications.
+We validate our approach in a real-world grasping setting.